 One of the major steps involved in demonstrating the new rules and regulations can work safely is to operate a series of test sailings where volunteers are used on select cruise ships in order to practice all of the new tasks.

-It is not clear yet when exactly Royal Caribbean may begin test sailings, but it has been hinted they could begin as soon as December.
+It is not clear yet when exactly Royal Caribbean may begin test sailings, but it has been hinted they could begin as soon as this summer.

 A simulated voyage must meet the following requirements:

 - Volunteer passengers are to be told in writing of the "inherently risky activity" of their test sailing with untested health and safety protocols.

 - All volunteer passengers must be at least eighteen years old or older.

 - All volunteer passengers must have a written certification from a healthcare provider that they have no pre-existing medical conditions .

 - Royal Caribbean must conduct any simulation on a consensual basis and not as a condition of employment or in exchange for consideration or future reward.

 - Royal Caribbean must embark additional crew members beyond safe minimum manning levels only as determined through CDC technical instructions or orders.